rich-steele/CodingClub/README.md

 ## Set up your project

-Go to https://github.com/Richard-Steele-Bluefruit/CodingClub (Reading this, you may already be on this page, open a new window so you can follow this still)
+Go to https://github.com/Richard-Steele-Bluefruit/CodingClub (reading this, you may already be on this page, open a new window so you can follow this still)

 Top right, click on Fork